aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 We also need to configure domain-to-service mapping (A and CNAME records).
 This could lead to downtime when MetalLb or LoadBalancer IPs change.

-Thankfully, there is ExternalDNS that would automate this process to ensure that domain names always point to the correct external IPs.

-Without requiring manual updates in our DNS provider (e.g., Cloudflare, Route53).

-In a nutshell, ExternalDNS watches Kubernetes services and/or Ingress resources.
-Once it detect that one has an external IP, it automatically updates our DNS provider to create (or update) A and CNAME records.
+ExternalDNS watches Kubernetes services and Ingress resources.
+When it detects an external IP, it automatically updates your DNS provider (Cloudflare, Route53, etc.) to create or update A and CNAME records.
+When IPs change, it syncs automatically.
-It also sync DNS Records when IPs change.

 To deploy `ExternalDNS`, we create the following Terraform module: